liangbinjie/Algorithm_Analysis/Project1/readme.md

    - For basic C functions used in the program

 5. Operating System
-   - Linux, Windows with WSL
+   - Ubuntu Linux, Windows with WSL